nimahedayati/flutter_tailwind_colors_plus/README.md

-# flutter_tailwind_theme
+# Flutter Tailwind Theme

-A Flutter package providing Tailwind-inspired classes.
+A Flutter package providing a comprehensive set of pre-defined Tailwind colors, fonts, sizes and ... for rapid UI development.

 ## Installation